Geneva Child Custody Attorneys

 • Where the child receives medical, dental, and/or psychiatric care;

 Remember, Illinois courts usually will award joint custody only in situations where the parents have made clear that they will be able to cooperate in matters concerning their children.
-And in cases of joint custody, both parents must be involved in major decisions related to the child.
+In cases of joint custody, both parents must be involved in major decisions related to the child.
 In other words, one parent cannot make a significant decision concerning the child without consulting with the other parent.
-When parents have joint custody, the court usually will give one of the parents residential custody, which simply means that the child will live primarily with that parent.
-To be sure, custody is about decision making which concerns the child and not about access to the child.